istio/istio/tests/e2e/local/localregistry/README.md

 $ make e2e_simple HUB=$REG_SVC_IP:5000 TAG=latest
 ```

+For more details on how to run e2e test, please refer to [link](../../README.md)

 #### Hard-coding the Image URL

 You can also modify the image URLs in your deployment yaml files directly: